 Venini Striped Trumpet Pendant Lamp

-Materials: Hand blown crystal Murano glass.
-Clear and purple/egg plant coloured striped glass with a golden rim.
-Steel wire, brass parts.
-Bakelite socket.
+Materials: Hand blown crystal clear Murano glass trumpet lampshade.
+Clear and purple, egg plant coloured downward pointed stripes.
+Golden rim.
+Steel wire.
+Chrome and brass canopy and parts.
+Chrome tube.
+Bakelite E27 socket.

 Steel Wire: 80 cm / 31.49’’